hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

 }
 ```

 This program tries to create some sort of part and wants to record all available parts in an inventory.
-However, a part might miss a number and a description, as those fields are optional.
+However, a part might be missing a number and a description, as those fields are optional.
 By using specific error types, the program can determine _what_ failed, try to recover and try again.
 The behavior is described in comments for the sake of simplicity.

 ## Conclusion